JimHarperDC/Smart-Custody-drafts/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 ### Threats

-This process in this basic scenario has been optimized to avoid risks from ten threats listed below — simplified by not addressing all possible threats, of which we have identified over 25.
+The procedures in this basic scenario has been optimized to avoid risks from ten threats listed below — simplified by not addressing all possible threats, of which we have identified over 25.
 In particular, these threats were the ones selected as most likely to impact a self-custodian in the first world.
 Threats related to "Non-Theft Crimes", "Loss by Government" and "Privacy-Related" are not strongly considered in this scenario.
 Some additional processes for this scenario are offered as options—but be careful to avoid [Process Fatigue](#process-fatigue).
 Careless error can be very costly.

 1. [Key Fragility](#key-fragility) — _an accidental key loss_
 2. [Transaction Error](#transaction-error) — _incorrect transaction details leading to loss_